numbas/editor/docs/authoring/example-gallery/standard-integral.rst

 * differentiate instead of integrating;
 * forget the constant of integration;
 * use a different letter for the constant of integration;
-* apply the wrong integral from a table of standard integrals;
+* apply the wrong integral from a table of standard integrals.

-*
+We could detect these mistakes and give appropriate feedback.
+Other errors such as typos will be handled by Numbas' standard feedback routines.

 Sketch the structure of the question
 ====================================